cmsc330spring24/cmsc330spring24/projects/project5.md

 ```
 Continuing to propagate yields `1` .

-You can assume all ASTs are well-typed and will not cause an error during the optimization.
+You can assume all ASTs are valid OCaml expressions and will not cause an error during the optimization.

 Your optimizer should evaluate as much as possible.
 For many programs, it will be able to optimize the AST down
 to just a single node containing the value returned after running the program.